rjrouquette/gpsdo/msp430/README.md

 ---
 ## I2C Bus

 The ublox MAX-8Q DDC interface consumes the entier I2C address space.
-An LTC4317 is used to multiplex the I2C bus, and prevent address collision.
+An LTC4317 is used to multiplex the I2C bus and prevent address collision.
 Multiplexing is performed via the ENABLE[1:2] pins on the LTC4317.

 - Bus 1
     - Si549 25 MHz DCXO (0x55) [549CAAC000111BBG]